OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/blink/README.md

 ## How to Use Example

-Examples were made with ESP-IDF version 5.4.0.
+Example was made with ESP-IDF version 5.4.0.

 You can have more than one version of ESP-IDF.